Consider purchasing a cabin at Loch Lyme Lodge. The total out-of-pocket cost (cabin price + assessment + improvements) ranges from $116K to $256K.

 Pinnacle will continue to operate the hospitality business as we do today – owners avoid the effort and expense of rental management and opening and closing the cabins and we manage the rest.
-Our projections indicate that after paying the annual assessment, owners who reserve a week or two for personal use in the high season should still receive a modest cash return.
+Our projections indicate that after paying the annual cabin assessment, owners who stay in the cabin a week or two in the high season should still receive a modest cash return.

 - Pinnacle Member capital contribution ($21K).